 named your estate as the beneficiary or if your designated beneficiaries have predeceased you and, an alternative beneficiary is not named, then Montana Intestate Succession

 Order a CD:

-If you find you system is "slow" downloading the information you may wish to receive our CD containing the same information.
+If you find your Internet is "slow" downloading the information you may wish to receive our CD containing the same information.
 We can also send a CD to friends, relatives, or colleagues whom you also think would be interested in what happens to their property if they die without a will.
 To order go to Order CD website.

 Technical assistance with the development of the Web site provided by Keri Hayes, Publications Assistant, Department of Agricultural Economics and Economics, Montana State University.